Rakeshmonkee/KMBOX/KMBOX NET/readme.md

 ## Firmware
 All firmware is from [KMBOX TOP](http://www.kmbox.top/Net_firmware.html).
-Be sure to check this website
+Be sure to check this website for the latest firmware

 | Date       |  Name                                     |